Gothic Architecture c. 1200 to c. 1600

 Gothic Architecture History

 Gothic Architecture developed between the Renaissance and the Romanesque style of architecture.
-The history of Gothic architecture is characterized by the introduction of pointed arches, flying buttresses, gargoyles, tall spires and of stained-glass windows.
+The history of Gothic architecture is characterized by the introduction of pointed arches, flying buttresses, gargoyles, tall spires, and stained-glass windows.

 Gothic architecture symbolized giant steps from the common basic building designs that had prevailed.
 From the 10th to the 14th century, several significant churches and cathedrals were built, especially in France and Britain, giving architects a chance to develop more daring and complex designs.